 - All ages welcome

-Each session lasts 50 minutes, and my current fee is £40.
-I do have a few low-cost spaces for clients on very limited incomes.
-Please ask if you would like a short 'taster' session.
+Each session costs £50, lasts for 50 minutes, and I do have a few low-cost spaces for clients on limited incomes.
 I usually see people once a week, with as few breaks as possible.
 If you are in crisis, I can see you twice a week.

 I have a 48-hr cancellation policy; if you let me know you can't attend any later than this, I will have to charge you the full fee.